 These Rules supplement the Federal Rules of Civil Procedure, Title 28 U.S.C., and the Federal Rules of Criminal Procedure, Title 18 U.S.C.
-These Rules apply in all proceedings in the United States District Court for the District of Montana.
+These Rules apply in the United States District Court for the District of Montana.